Image Credits: Uwe Aranas/shutterstock.com

-Hydrogen can diffuse into metals and alloys from a number of sources during both processing and subsequent service.
-These sources include the dissociation of moisture during casting and welding, thermal decomposition of gases and pickling and plating operations.
+Hydrogen can diffuse into metals and alloys from several sources during processing and subsequent service.
+These sources include the dissociation of moisture during casting and welding, thermal decomposition of gases, and pickling and plating operations.
 Hydrogen can also be generated from cathodic reactions during corrosion in service and from cathodic protection measures by sacrificial anodes and impressed current.

 Ferritic and Martensitic Steels